ValentinaAng/SQL-HR-Database-Project/README.md

 # SQL-project
-This is my first sql project
+This is my first sql project.

 In this project the goal was to make a HR database from scratch